hands-on-leipzig/honr/scripts/README.md

 # Deployment Scripts

-This directory contains deployment scripts for HOTR.
+This directory contains deployment scripts for HONR.

 ## Scripts